StuartCox3107/street-art-at-home/README.md

 ## :art: Theme & typography

-Colours are designed to be largely soft and pastel like but with the option for the addition of a bold pink colour where needed, and a dark grey to give emphasis, the below colour palette was generated using [coolors](https://coolors.co/)
+Colours are designed to be largely soft and pastel like, but with the option for the addition of a bold pink colour where needed, and a dark grey to give emphasis, the below colour palette was generated using [coolors](https://coolors.co/)

 <div align="center">
 <img src="readmeimages/projectcolours.png" width="500">